ahmadrrrtx/xr/README.md

 xr memory import memories.json
 ```

 XR remembers **only what you explicitly tell it to.** Everything is local-first, inspectable, editable, and permanently deletable.

-**Semantic recall (v0.9):** retrieval uses local embeddings when available (Ollama `nomic-embed-text`), with automatic lexical fallback — fully offline, never crashes.
+See [Stage 6 — The Memory Engine](#-stage-6--the-memory-engine) for the full feature set: live capture, explainable recall, TTL/expiry, session summaries, and memory health.

 ### 🏠 Stage 4 — Local AI Runtime Manager